ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

   // It belongs to `MyKeynodes::my_action` class.
   // If your agent inherits `ScActionInitiatedAgent` class then this agent
   // performs action initiated externally.
 If your agent inherits `ScAgent`
-  // then this agent creates action, initiates and performs new action, not
+  // then this agent generates action, initiates and performs new action, not
   // provided externally.
   // Actions are copyable and movable. `ScAction` is inherited from `ScAddr`.